anjalib9605/E-Library-System/README.md

 ## Features

-- Fetches books based on genre using **Google Books API**
+- Fetches books based on genre using **Google Books API**.
-- Displays book details including title, author, and description
+- Displays book details including title, author, and description.
-- Users can click *"Want to Borrow"* to simulate a borrowing request
+- Users can click *"Want to Borrow"* to simulate a borrowing request.
-- Responsive design with a clean UI
+- Responsive design with a clean UI.

 ## Technologies Used

 - **HTML, CSS, JavaScript**
-- **Google Books API** for fetching book data
+- **Google Books API** for fetching book data.

 ## How to Use